-While it took over 50 million #EggGang participants to topple reigning Instagram queen, Kylie Jenner, the driving force behind the influencer economy is not always the mega influencers, but those followed by tens of thousands of followers.
-By developing a trusting following within a niche interest, micro-influencers offer brands the ability to target specific areas both accurately and cost-effectively.
+While it took over 50 million #EggGang participants to topple reigning Instagram queen Kylie Jenner, the driving force behind the influencer economy is not always the mega influencers, but those followed by tens of thousands of followers.
+By developing a trusting following within a niche subset, micro-influencers offer brands the ability to target specific areas both directly and cost-effectively.

 While follower requirements vary depending on who you talk to, the industry standard typically defines a nano-influencer as having 1,000-10,000 followers, a micro influencer between 10,000 and 50,000 followers, a mid-tier influencer between 50,000 and 500,000 followers and a macro influencer from 500,000 all the way up to 1,000,000.

 Working with these influencers has pros and cons.
 While micro-influencers offer a tight knit relationship with their audience, macro-influencers boast a larger, more diverse following.
 Furthermore, while macro-influencers may have a well-established influence within a given community, with the additional benefit of prior experience working with brands, micro-influencers cover a wide range of niches (e.g. yoga, well-being or food) and come at a substantially cheaper rate (Social Media today quotes an average rate $180 per post on Instagram).
 And nano-influencers are often just doing it for fun and no payment is required at all.